odoo/documentation/content/applications/general/voip/voip_widget.rst

 Phone calls
 ===========

-To make phone calls while in the Odoo database, click the :guilabel:`📞 (phone)` icon, located in the top navigation bar.
+To make phone calls while in the Odoo database, click the :guilabel:`☎️ (phone)` icon, located in the top navigation bar.

 When clicked, a :guilabel:`VOIP` pop-up widget appears in the lower-left corner of the Odoo